Ever look back at specific points in your life and wonder, “what on earth was I thinking?”

 We end up spending even more precious time this way cause it’s sometimes hard to just jump out of the ring without a couple good hits.
 It’s important to stop ourselves from going into the ring in the first place by reminding ourselves who we are in Christ already.

-I realized how long it’s been since I went into my prayer closet and spent time with God.
-Just us two, nothing else.
-I’ve been reading my Bible, doing my daily devotions, and praying for others, but I began lacking intimacy.
-I ceased getting to know Him more for a couple weeks now.
+For instance, yesterday I realized how long it’s been since I went into my prayer closet.
+Just me and God, nothing else.
+I’ve been reading my Bible, doing my daily devotions, and praying for others, but I began slacking in prayer.
+I ceased praying for a couple weeks now.
 I was about to jump into that boxing ring when Holy Spirit gently whispered a famous Nike quote, “just do it.”

 No, silly, not jump into the boxing ring!